Peer effects in multi-layer networks: evidence from financial behavior

 Tags Asset Pricing, Trading Volume and Market Efficiency | Consumer Decisions | Evolutionary Finance | Financing- and Investment Decisions (Individual) | Propagation of Noise / Undesirable Outcomes | Social Network Structure | Social Transmission Biases | Theory

-Speculative fever: investor contagion in the housing bubble
+Speculative fever: Investor contagion in the housing bubble

 Authors Bayer, Mangum, Roberts